Search for light long-lived neutral particles from Higgs boson decays via vector-boson-fusion production from $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

-The production of dark photons in the decays of a 125 GeV Higgs boson ($H$) is studied.
 The Falkowski-Ruderman-Volansky-Zupan (FRVZ) model~\cite{Falkowski:2010cm, Falkowski:2010gv} is used to optimise event selection and interpret the results.
 In this model, a pair of dark fermions \fd is produced through a Higgs boson decay and each decays promptly into a dark photon and a stable dark fermion, assumed to be the undetected hidden lightest stable particle (HLSP).
 This leads to final states with two dark photons as shown in Figure~\ref{fig:models}.
+The Higgs boson is assumed to be SM-like with a mass of 125 GeV.

+The Hidden Abelian Higgs Model (HAHM)~\cite{Curtin:2014cca}, which predicts a direct decay of the Higgs boson into a pair of \darky, and commonly used as an alternative model to the FRVZ is not considered.
+This omission is due to the lack of intrinsic missing transverse momentum in such signal events, which limits the analysis sensitivity.
 Dark-sector radiation~\cite{Strassler:2006im} can produce additional dark photons in proportion to the size of the dark gauge coupling $\alpha_\textrm{d}$~\cite{Cheung:2009su}.
-A dark coupling equal to $\alpha_\textrm{d} \lesssim 0.01$ is assumed, which results in no significant additional emission of \darky.
-Despite not making explicit use of this signal feature, the analysis remains sensitive to new physics scenarios that involve multiple \darky emissions.
+To limit the amount of additional \darky emissions, a dark coupling $\alpha_\textrm{d} \lesssim 0.01$ is assumed in this paper.
+Despite not making explicit use of this signal feature, the analysis remains sensitive to new physics scenarios that involve multiple \darky emissions due to the inclusive number of constituents within the \LJ.
 However, specific interpretation for these scenarios are not provided.